Octet and decuplet baryon $\sigma$-terms and mass decompositions: Baryon mass parameters from lattice data

 We apply small, finite volume corrections to both sets of data using the expressions derived in Refs.~\cite{Geng:2011, Beane:2011, Ishikawa:2009}.
 To minimize the effects of finite lattice volume, only data from the largest ($32^3 \times 64$) lattice volumes are selected.
-Data at large $m_\pi$ masses, $m_\pi^2 \gtrsim 0.25$~GeV$^2$, which are more susceptible to the choice of scale, are excluded.
-With these cuts, fitting to the PACS-CS and QCDSF-UKQCD data gives agreement between the two scale setting schemes, reducing the systematic uncertainty in~$\sigma_{Bs}$.
+Data at larger pion masses, $m_\pi^2 \gtrsim 0.25$~GeV$^2$, which are more susceptible to the choice of scale, are excluded.
+With these cuts, fitting to the PACS-CS and QCDSF-UKQCD data gives agreement between the two scale setting schemes, reducing the systematic uncertainty in the strange $\sigma$-term, $\sigma_{Bs}$.

 In fitting the free parameters we allow distinct chiral limit masses $M_B^{(0)}$ and $M_T^{(0)}$ for the octet and decuplet.
 The parameters $\alpha$, $\beta$, $\sigma$, and $M_B^{(0)}$ are shared in the global fit of the octet, and similarly $\gamma$, $\overline{\sigma}$, and $M_T^{(0)}$ are shared in the fit of the decuplet.
 In earlier work~\cite{Young:2010, Shanahan:2012wh} the cutoff $\Lambda_{\cal B}$ was taken as a shared parameter between all baryons.
-In the present analysis, since the cutoff does not appear in the original Lagrangian, we allow distinct $\Lambda_{\cal B}$ values to effectively parametrize the ultraviolet structure of each individual baryon ${\cal B}$, which is to be determined from fitting to the lattice data.
+In the present analysis, we allow distinct $\Lambda_{\cal B}$ values to be determined from fitting to the lattice data to parameterize the ultraviolet structure of each individual baryon ${\cal B}$ (although care should be taken when using SU(3) flavor-breaking regulators in calculations of other quantities).
+We find, however, that this choice has a minimal impact on the results with slightly smaller uncertainties.

 For the coupling constants, following Ref.~\cite{Copeland:2021} we use $D = 0.85$ and $F = 0.41$ for the octet-octet couplings, ${\cal C} = \frac65 g_A$ for the octet-decuplet, and ${\cal H} = \frac95 g_A$ for the decuplet-decuplet coupling, with $g_A = D + F = 1.26$ the axial vector charge.
 For the pseudoscalar decay constant we use the convention where $f_\phi=93$~MeV.
 The effects of varying the couplings within their uncertainties are relatively small \cite{Thomas:2013, Ren:2015}, and can be mostly compensated for by adjusting the free parameters.